kunwarayush/NewsFeedAgent/README.md

 asynchronously.
 Use the controls at the top to choose the number of stories (20–100) and sorting method (latest, trending, top, or oldest).
 The **Refresh** button pulls a fresh snapshot, and **Load More** dynamically appends additional stories without reloading the page.
+Each story is de‑duplicated, summarised via an open‑source NLP model, scored for relevance/bias/trendiness, and includes clickable references and perspective notes.

 ### Twitter trends